Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Theories of class S of type A(N-1)

 \section{Theories of class \texorpdfstring{$\mathcal S$}{S} of type \texorpdfstring{$A_{N-1}$}{A(N-1)}}

-The construction of theories of class $\mathcal S$ of type $A_{N-1}$ is very similar to type $A_2$, but for the fact that the fact that the classification of regular punctures includes new cases besides simple and full punctures.
+The construction of theories of class $\mathcal S$ of type $A_{N-1}$ is very similar to type $A_2$, but for the fact that the classification of regular punctures includes new cases besides simple and full punctures.

 The Seiberg--Witten curve for $\mathrm{SU}(N)$ SYM with $2N$ massless fundamental hypermultiplets can be obtained with the methods of \Cref{Sec:Mtheoryuplifts}.
 One finds the equation:

 where $\lambda$ is the Liouville 1-form on $T^*_{1,0}\mathbb{CP}^1_z$, and where each $\phi_i$ is an $i$-differential on $\mathbb{CP}^1_z$ holomorphic away from the punctures $z=0,q,1,\infty$.
 Each $\phi_i$ has a pole of order $1$ at $z=q,1$ and a pole of order $i-1$ at $z=0,\infty$.